2016 6 Hours of Spa-Francorchamps: Race

 Toyota's No. 5 car returned to the track to gain championship points but ran on electrical power.
 Merhi collided with Albuquerque while claiming third position from him.
 Unhindered in the final hour Jarvis crossed the start/finish line to clinch Audi's first overall victory of the season.
 It was Jarvis's and di Grassi's first win in the World Endurance Championship.
 The second Audi car secured its first victory since Tom Kristensen and Allan McNish in 2013.
 The No. 2 Porsche finished two laps behind in second, and Rebellion Racing's No. 12 vehicle took third-place, albeit a further two laps in arrears.
-Lapierre maintained his advantage to take the LMP2 victory, earning his co-drivers Gustavo Menezes and Richelmi their first World Endurance Championship class wins, followed in second place by Derani, who was five seconds adrift.
-AF Corse's No. 71 Ferrari of Bird and Rigon took their second consecutive victory in LMGTE Pro, while the No. 67 Ford and the No. 77 Aston Martin took second and third positions, the former narrowly finishing ahead to secure its first podium finish in the World Endurance Championship.
+Lapierre maintained his advantage to take the LMP2 victory, earning his co-drivers Gustavo Menezes and Richelmi their first World Endurance Championship class wins, followed in second place by Derani, who was five seconds adrift and was saving fuel and secured ESM's second podium result of the season.
+AF Corse's No. 71 Ferrari of Bird and Rigon took their second consecutive victory in LMGTE Pro, while the No. 67 Ford and the No. 97 Aston Martin took second and third positions, the former narrowly finishing ahead to secure its first podium finish in the World Endurance Championship despite a turbocharger wastegate problem in the fifth hour and the Aston Martin suffering an electrical glitch.
 The class win came after Bruni's engine failed nine minutes before the race's end, forcing him to enter the pit lane.
 In LMGTE Am, Aston Martin was unhindered upon passing the No. 83 AF Corse car and maintained its lead to win the category with a one-lap advantage.